-- 31. Durham College Student Association cannot fund an event which is: - a. offensive, misogynistic, homophobic, or otherwise inappropriate for the campus community in nature; - b. to promote partisan politics or the proselytization of specific religious beliefs; - c. to feature candidates running in the DCSA election during the campaign period; - d. to feature candidates running in a federal, provincial, or municipal election in a manner that gives one candidate an advantage; and/or - e. likely to bring the operations of DCSA or Durham College into disrepute, or would impact the image of DCSA or Durham College poorly. - 32.
-For the purposes of section 5.11 (b), the following does not count as funding an event: - a. the provision of a room or a virtual room; - b. the provision of minor shared materials such as bristle boards, markers or other office supplies; and - c. other minor materials which the Designated DCSA staff member feels appropriate. - 33.
-Notwithstanding the forgoing, a Religious or Political Club may receive funding for an event if:
+- 33. Durham College Student Association cannot fund an event which is: - a. offensive, misogynistic, homophobic, or otherwise inappropriate for the campus community in nature; - b. to promote partisan politics or the proselytization of specific religious beliefs; - c. to feature candidates running in the DCSA election during the campaign period; - d. to feature candidates running in a federal, provincial, or municipal election in a manner that gives one candidate an advantage; and/or - e. likely to bring the operations of DCSA or Durham College into disrepute, or would impact the image of DCSA or Durham College poorly. - 34.
+For the purposes of section 5.11 (b), the following does not count as funding an event: - a. the provision of a room or a virtual room; - b. the provision of minor shared materials such as bristle boards, markers or other office supplies; and - c. other minor materials which the Designated DCSA staff member feels appropriate.

-- a. the event is issues based, or based around exploration of dialog; - b. there are accredited experts who are speaking on specific issues who are speaking for educational purposes, without the promotion of partisan politics or proselytization of religion; - c. the event is designed for educational purposes and not to foster the interests of persons subscribing to a specific religious faith or political beliefs; and - d.
-The event is for socialization of members of a specific political or religious group, as long as the event is open to all members and the focus of the event is done in a manner which respectful of differing views and beliefs. - 34.
-Notwithstanding the foregoing, a Religious or Political Club may receive funding of up to five hundred dollars per year for meetings of their membership which can including the purchase of food for their membership.
+- 35. Notwithstanding the forgoing, a Religious or Political Club may receive funding for an event if: - a. the event is issues based, or based around exploration of dialog; - b. there are accredited experts who are speaking on specific issues who are speaking for educational purposes, without the promotion of partisan politics or proselytization of religion; - c. the event is designed for educational purposes and not to foster the interests of persons subscribing to a specific religious faith or political beliefs; and - d.
+The event is for socialization of members of a specific political or religious group, as long as the event is open to all members and the focus of the event is done in a manner which respectful of differing views and beliefs.